Stefan Lanka: Measles trial

 Following the judgment of the Stuttgart Higher Regional Court, Bardens filed an appeal against non-admission with the Federal Court of Justice (BGH).
 This appeal was dismissed by the BGH on 20 January 2017.
 The OLG's judgment is therefore final.

 Classification by science and criticism

-Lanka is ignored in academic discourse due to his unscientific theories.
-However, some physicians and scientists point out the dangers his statements could pose for laypeople: where there is no virus, there is no need to take precautions.
-This could lead to dangerously lax contraceptive measures, which would then also lead to an increase in sexually transmitted diseases.
-Because Lanka speaks out against vaccinations, he is seen as a "poster child" in the anti-vaccination scene; this contributes to the spread of preventable diseases.
-Lanka explains the outbreak of measles in kindergartens by the premature separation of children from their mothers.
+Lanka is ignored in academic discourse due to his unconventional theories.
+Because Lanka speaks out against vaccinations, he is seen as a "poster child" in the anti-vaccination scene; Lanka explains the outbreak of measles in kindergartens by the premature separation of children from their mothers.